UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Switching providers can save you money, but you need to watch out for early termination fees on fixed-rate contracts before making a move.

-Choosing between SCANA Energy and Gas South can feel like splitting hairs when both providers saturate the market with similar marketing claims.
-If you are searching for the cheapest natural gas provider in Georgia, SCANA Energy and Gas South are likely the top two contenders on your radar.
-While both rely on the same Atlanta Gas Light (AGL) infrastructure to deliver fuel to your home, their pricing structures, customer service reputations, and contract terms differ significantly.
-This SCANA vs. Gas South comparison cuts through the advertising noise to give you a transparent, line-by-line breakdown of their rates, helping you decide which marketer deserves your business and which one might surprise you with unexpected costs.
+Choosing between SCANA Energy and Gas South can feel like splitting hairs when both providers saturate the market with identical marketing claims.
+If you are searching for the best natural gas company in Georgia, these two utility giants are likely at the top of your radar.
+While both rely on the exact same Atlanta Gas Light (AGL) infrastructure to deliver fuel to your property, their pricing structures, customer service reputations, and contract terms differ significantly.
+This SCANA vs. Gas South comparison cuts through the advertising noise to give you a transparent, line-by-line breakdown of their 2026 rates, helping you decide which marketer deserves your business and which one might surprise you with unexpected costs.

 SCANA Energy